Oliver Frank Chanarin

 All images courtesy of the artist, The Museum of Making and FORMAT International Photography Festival, Derby © Oliver Frank Chanarin.
 Commissioned and produced by Forma, in collaboration with eight UK organisations.
 Supported by Arts Council England, Art Fund and Outset Partners.

-A Perfect Sentence runs at The Museum of Making, as part of FORMAT International Photography Festival, until 3 September 2023.
+A Perfect Sentence ran at The Museum of Making, as part of FORMAT International Photography Festival, until 3 September 2023.
+A Perfect Sentence (Part II) runs at KARST Gallery, Plymouth, until 18 Match 2024.

 Mark Durden is a writer, artist and academic.
 Together with David Campbell and Ian Brown, he works as part of the art group Common Culture.
 Since 2017, Durden has worked collaboratively with João Leal in photographing modernist European architecture, beginning with Álvaro Siza.
 He is currently Professor of Photography and Director of the European Centre for Documentary Research at the University of South Wales, Cardiff.